runekaagaard/snowscript/README.rst

 ==================

 Snowscript uses naming conventions to strip out some of PHP's operators.
-Classes are PascalCase, constants are ALL_CAPS while variables and functions are whats left.
+Classes are PascalCase, constants are ALL_CAPS while variables, methods and functions are whats left.

 snowscript::